Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 | module      | A file containing Python code.  | Library | "This module has functions for calculating taxes."    |
 | package      | A collection of modules distributed together  | N/A | "We can add the wonderwords package to our project and use it to get random words."    |

 Before we get into some practice problems, let's look at some Python syntax related to lists.
-The snippet below shows how we can create an empty list, create a list with values in it, add a value to a list with the `append` method, access elements by their indices using square brackets, and loop through the elements.
+The snippet below shows how we can:

+1. create an empty list
+2. create a list with values in it
+3. add a value to a list with the `append` method
+4. access elements by their indices using square brackets
+5. loop through a list's elements.

 ```python
 # creating a new empty list: